adlrocha/pubsub-playground/README.md

 anyone can subscribe to the socket and periodically receive updates of the metrics collected in the network.
 In the server, along with the websocket, a simple dashboard is provided at `http://localhost:3000` so you can visually see the evolution of your network metrics.
-* Finally, some tests have been performed running a Tracer Node in case instead of using a JSONTracer to collect the local view of each node in the network, you want to use the specific node as "aggregator" of nodes traces.
+* Finally, some tests have been performed running a Tracer Node so instead of using a JSONTracer to collect the local view of each node in the network, you can use a specific node as "aggregator" of nodes traces.
 The tracer node will be responsible for collecting and processing the data traced from nodes.
 (The tracer node is not completely supported by the application, and right now you can only choose to run the node and see how it collects the data